albar965/littlenavmap-manual/src/en/OPTIONS.rst

 Choosing these display formats will also enable input of signed decimal values.
-The reading order for coordinates will also change depending on the chosen format above if entering signed numbers.
+The reading order for coordinates will also change depending on the chosen format above when entering signed numbers.

 .. _simulator-aircraft: